learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

-# Solving systems of linear equations with `numpy` - code along
+# Solving Systems of Linear Equations with NumPy - Code Along

 ## Introduction